 We compared the evolution curves obtained from the CA simulation, with data available for the period from 2008 to 2011.
-Figure 8(a) shows how cumulative real data evolve for all states (horizontal axis) and for four years (vertical axis cumulating annual rates).
-Figure 8(b) how cumulative simulation results evolve, using the same layout.
-Differences are in the interval of confidence of 95% for all states, except Gombe state and Kwara state, which have lesser annual growth rates with simulation than in reality.
+Figure 8 shows (on top) how cumulative real data evolve for all states (horizontal axis) and for 4 years (vertical axis cumulating annual rates).
+It also shows (at bottom) how cumulative simulation results evolve, using the same layout.
+Differences are in the interval of confidence of 95% for all states, except Gombe state and Kwara state which have lesser annual growth rates with simulation than in reality.
 We have no explanation for this difference.